The Beyonder's Prophecy

 Who the hell was he?

-After the game, Rachel and Trevor go to dinner together at Longhorn.
-Trevor was still bitter about the game.
-Rachel and Trevor walked into Longhorn Steakhouse, the scent of sizzling steaks and freshly baked bread filling the air.
+After the game, Rachel and Trevor went to dinner together at Longhorn.
+They walked into Longhorn Steakhouse, the scent of sizzling steaks and freshly baked bread filling the air.
 It was late, and the restaurant wasn’t too crowded, which was fine by Rachel.
 She wasn’t in the mood for too much noise, not with her mind still turning.
 She and Trevor were seated in a cozy booth near the back.
-Trevor immediately launched into a rant about the game before their menus were even opened.
+Trevor was still bitter about the game.
+He immediately launched into a rant about the game before their menus were even opened.

 “Refs were terrible,” Trevor muttered as he picked up the menu.
 “Some of the worst calls I’ve seen in this league.
 They let them get away with so much contact.”

 Rachel hummed, pretending to listen.
 She knew how this went.
-Every time he lost, it was always the refs.
-Never him.
+Every time he lost, he usually had a lot to say about the refs.

 Rachel’s ears perked up slightly.
 Number 12.
 That was him.